SuzSch/Verde-Ephemera/ReasearchAndPlanningLog.md

 * 9:00: Research using TypeScript for my project.
 * 9:30: Begin work on header component using React router.
 * 11:00: Continue working on the header as a reusable component for app.
+* 11:40: Add basic logic and some css for Header component.